 I've completed a wide range of projects for over 100 different clients.
 I strongly believe that design should be a collaborative process; my job is to help create a home that is perfectly suited to the individuals who live there.
 As such, I don't have a signature style but instead strive to tastefully and intelligently interpret my clients' styles.

 I format my business a little differently from most designers - instead of charging a 20-30% markup on top of retail, I share my trade discounts with my clients, helping them stretch their budget further.
 This puts us on the same team with the same goal.
 Instead of my business being sales-driven, I can truly act as the expert consultant my clients are looking for, with their best interest at heart.

-I have a background in real estate and am always thinking about return on investment, since our homes are often our largest assets.
-Even when clients say they want to stay put forever, I always keep resale value and quality vs. cost in mind.
+I have a background in real estate and am always thinking about return on investment, since our homes are often one of our largest assets.
 I advise my clients where it's wise to save, and where we'd be better off investing for the right solution.
-This helps us strike the balance between the emotional and practical aspects of interior design.
+This helps us strike a balance between the emotional and practical aspects of interior design.

 INVOICING & DISCOUNTS

 I charge by the hour, and keep detailed track of my time in 15-minute increments.
 I invoice at the end of each month, clearly showing what time was spent on which tasks.

 The trade discounts that I pass on to my clients range from about 15-50%, and incur a 5% purchasing fee.
 Those discounts leave more room in the budget for design time.
 Almost all product purchases can be made on the client's card, so they retain return options and warranties, and can benefit from credit card perks.
 Clients always have the option to purchase something on their own if they prefer.